Connecting batteries in series vs parallel

 Series / parallel connection

-Series-parallel connections involve combining both series and parallel configurations to create a more complex electrical circuit.
+Series-parallel connections involve combining series and parallel configurations to create a more complex electrical circuit.
 This allows you to achieve specific voltage and current requirements for a particular application.

 Series/Parallel